-Before deciding to join the Navy, it is vital to understand the Navy’s requirements for enlistment.
+Before joining the U.S. Navy, it is important to understand the basic enlistment requirements.

 1. Height & Weight Requirements